BerkeleyTrue/tnskyfmt-fnl/README.md

 they consist entirely of punctuation.

 Top level forms may or may not have blank lines between them depending on whether the input code spaces them out.
+Similarly `if` forms and arrow forms will occasionally be allowed to be one line if the original code had them as one-liners.

 ## Known issues

-* One-line `if` and threading forms will always get turned into multi-line.
 * When using fnlfmt programmatically, it may modify the AST argument.
 * Macros that aren't built-in are always indented like functions.
+* Preserving multi-line forms doesn't work if the first or second argument is a number, string, boolean, or varg.

 ## Contributing